 - Exorcising hereditary ghosts

-- Affirming the intellectual and aesthetic value of the proletariat by recontextualizing the quotidian
+- Affirming the value of the proletariat by recontextualizing the quotidian/enigmatic

 I believe that art is necessarily tangential, and the fact that it cannot in any way reflect life but only refract it is its most auspicious and powerful strength (as Hannah Arendt said, “storytelling reveals meaning without committing the error of defining it.”).
 Art must by definition present more questions than answers; this is pivotal to creating music that is truly meaningful and stands up to adverse forces such as failure, apathy, triviality, commercialism, tradition, dogma, conditioned systems, and stereotype.

 Art, and music especially because of its inherently abstract nature, helps ordinary people value themselves as intellectual beings capable not only of cognition but also interpretation, aesthetic memory, reference, and the reception of pathos.
 Regardless of the type of education someone has received, art initiates (or provokes) the instinct to think and feel in a way that is not purely circumstantially reactive.
 Societal and social conditioning affects whether that instinct is then followed through with, and it is the artist’s responsibility to advocate for positive change to the conditions in which their work is received.

 While I do see composition as a form of essay-writing, in that composers use the medium of rhetoric, I believe artists are those who start the conversation, not dictate it.
 We are privileged to have this duty, yes, but we are also a decidedly crucial part of society.
 This